Updated August 24, 2021

-Orlando itself is loaded with more tourist attractions than one can possible visit.
+Orlando is loaded with more tourist attractions than one can possibly visit.
 It also has many beautiful neighborhoods and a revitalized downtown business district.
 Get away from the bustle of Universal Studios and Walt Disney World and visit a real Florida city.
 Since the city is in the center of the state, it is the logical place to enjoy your Orlando Florida day trips.

 Orange County Regional History Center in Orlando has a lot of exhibits about the Orlando area that will entertain adults and kids alike.

 Ormond Beach is the birthplace of automobile racing.
 You can visit The Casements, famous home of John D. Rockefeller.

 Paisley is a small town north of Orlando where an old cemetery is the resting place of Walt Disney's grandparents.

 100 Savannah Blvd., Micanopy, FL 32667.
 Tel: 352-466-3397.
 A 22,000 acre savannah with a wide variety of wildlife including bison and horses in addition to hundreds of bird varieties.

 Ponce Inlet Lighthouse is south of Daytona and offers you a climb to the top for a magnificent view.

 Princess Place Preserve is north of Palm Coast and is a nature conservation area that was once the home of a pioneer princess.